CRC-32 Checksum Calculator

 Which CRC-8 variant should I use?

 Follow your hardware or protocol specification.
 If you are working with a Dallas/Maxim 1-Wire device, CRC-8 (1-Wire) is mandatory — its reflected polynomial is baked into the silicon.
 If you are implementing a DVB-S2 receiver or modulator, CRC-8 (DVB-S2) is required by the standard.
-For everything else, plain CRC-8 (0x07) is the most broadly supported choice.
+For SMBus or general-purpose use, CRC-8 (SMBus) (0x07) is the most broadly supported choice.

 Why are there so many CRC-16 variants?